valkum/slick/README.md

 - 3d back
   Adds 3d view with focal point at back, works best with 3 slidesToShow, centerMode, and caption below the slide.
+- Full screen
+  Works best with 1 slidesToShow.
+Use z-index layering > 8 to position elements over the slides, and place it at large regions.
+Currently only works with Slick fields, use Views to make it a block.
+Use block_reference inside FC to have more complex contents inside individual slide, and assign it to Slide caption fields.
 - Full width
   Adds additional wrapper to wrap overlay audio/video and captions properly.
 - Boxed